slinGitHub/CheckInsetWeb/index.md

 **Paypal**
 [Donate $5](https://www.paypal.com/donate/?hosted_button_id=2XER5K98FAKMY): Thank's for working on this project, here's a coffee for you!
-): Thank's for working on this project, here's a coffee for you!

 ### FAQ
 Visit the [FAQ](faq.md) page.